xydata/ds-workspace/study.md

 it seems due to the lack of access right for Gen 2 storage, by granting the right access role, the error is fixed.

-You need to follow these [steps](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2?toc=%2Fen-us%2Fazure%2Fhdinsight%2Fspark%2FTOC.json&bc=%2Fen-us%2Fazure%2Fbread%2Ftoc.json) to avoid this issue.
+FIX:    You need to follow these [steps](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2?toc=%2Fen-us%2Fazure%2Fhdinsight%2Fspark%2FTOC.json&bc=%2Fen-us%2Fazure%2Fbread%2Ftoc.json) to avoid this issue.

 - issue 2: **ClassNotFoundException**
 Got http 500 error, here is jupyter's log: